ghurault/python-analysis-template/README.md

    - [ ] the license.
 3. Set up your preferred development environment:
    - Choose a virtual environment and a Python version.
-   - Specify direct requirements.
+   - Specify direct requirements in [`pyproject.toml`](pyproject.toml).
    - Compile requirements.
    - Install pre-commit.
 4. Add a git tag for the inital version with `git tag -a v0.1.0 -m "Initial setup"`, and push it with `git push origin --tags`.
+Alternatively, use `make tags`.

 ### VS Code